babylonhealth/ios-playbook/Cookbook/Proposals/AdditionalRulesForDanger.md

 We have a large and particularly opinionated codebase (one could say "avant-gard" even) with a significant amount of deprecated code to address.
 New engineers face a somewhat steep learning curve before mastering our practices and the fact that we have at times two or three ways of addressing a particular problem (mostly due to legacy code) only brings more confusion to the mix.

 As such, at times it can ben confusing for newcomers to know what to do and what to avoid.
 Also, even for experienced engineers make mistakes so this proposal aims to lower the cognitive workload by making the rules more explicit and by improving automated issue detection.
 SwiftLint and Danger are two invaluable tools that we can and should continue to leverage in order to achieve these goals.
+The former should be prioritized since it bestows us with early detection: a developer would type an infraction and SwiftLint would automatically trigger a warning and/or error before the PR was created (unlike Danger).
+On the other hand, SwiftLint relies on regexes to evalute its own rules and, as such, certain issues cannot be easily mitigated using SwiftLint only.

+Danger, on the other hand, is a lot more flexible but it only looks at changes made when opening a PR (and by then it can be too late).

 Additionally, we can (and should) also rely on deprecation warnings given their easiness of use and the fact that they clearly show the developer that such a method shouldn't be used before any code is actually written.

 All of this will help prevent problems before the PR is merged, thus preventing such bad practices from reaching the `develop` branch.
 As mentioned, it will also minimize mental overhead for reviewers and authors alike and will lead to a more developer-friendly codebase.